© 2025 AIxDesign

 Common visual tropes of glowing brains, humanoid robots, and cascading walls of code create a distorted view of AI, giving it a mystical, almost god-like quality.
 This skews public and industry conversations around AI.
 In our project Better Images of Responsible AI, together with AI4Media and Better Images of AI (We and AI), we helped create a set of commissioned images that imagine a more helpful visual language for AI.
 But after months of work, we ended up with only a small handful.
 That got us wondering – how can we make it easier (for anyone) to create better images of AI?

-Better Images of Respnsible AI
+Check out Better Images of Responsible AI

 How we did it